reactgraphqlacademy/fb-messenger/README.md

 1. Create a logger middleware to log in the console every action that is dispatched

+2. Follow the next steps:
+  - `git checkout advanced-redux-part2`
+  - When you run `yarn start` you'll get the following error: "Actions must be plain objects.
+Use custom middleware for async actions."
+To fix it you must create a thunk middleware in store/index.js.
-2. First, `git checkout advanced-redux-part2`.
-Create a thunk middleware in store/index.js.
-When your thunk middleware works you should see the list of Threads on http://localhost:300X/messages
+  - When your thunk middleware works you should see the list of Threads on http://localhost:300X/messages

 3. Refactor your logger and thunk middleware so you can use them along with { applyMiddleware } from 'redux' in the createStore function